Symbiota/Symbiota-Laravel/docs/development_setup.md

 Before Running anything

+Once all extensions are installed, run `composer install` to download php vendor files and `npm run build` to get the javascript and css builds.

-Once everything is installed you can run the server by using `php artisan serve` and you can run the javascript build system with `npm run dev` for hot reloading or `npm run build`
+You can run the server by using `php artisan serve` and you can run page hot reloading with `npm run dev`.

 Note: If you have an existing php setup for Symbiota you only need to make sure the laravel requirements are met.